 For me, my goal is to raise an independent and well-adjusted child who can think critically, analyze issues intelligently and make the right decisions for her.
 My goal is not to get my child to listen and obey blindly.

-If you keep striving to implement Stress-Free Parenting, you will raise a child who is self-reliant and possesses sound judgment.
+If you keep striving to implement this parenting strategy, you will raise a child who is self-reliant and possesses sound judgment.
 Plus, you’ll enjoy a lifetime of closeness with them.